vippsas/vipps-developers/knowledge-base/applying-for-services.md

 ---
 title: "Applying for services"
+description: Apply for a services with Vipps MobilePay.
 pagination_next: null
 pagination_prev: null
 ---

 # Applying for services

-As a merchant, you can apply for a *Merchant Agreement*.
+As a merchant, you can apply to use Vipps or MobilePay payment methods in your online store or Point of Sale.

+To start the process, apply for a *Merchant Agreement*.
 This is a legal agreement between you and Vipps MobilePay.
 Once the *Merchant Agreement* has been submitted, you can order products.

 ## Requirements